FOSSEE/OpenPLC/README.md

 OpenPLC is developed by [FOSSEE](https://fossee.in/) and by users like you.
 We welcome both pull requests and issues on GitHub.
 How to and guides pertaining to both *software* and *hardware* can be found in the respective directories.

+## Forking and cloning

+The repository consists of a few [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+To clone them along with this repo use the following command.

+`git clone --recurse-submodules -j8 https://github.com/VishnuEaswaran/OpenPLC_V2`

 # Directory Structure

       .
-      ├── Documentation    # documentation for ladder diagrams ├── Experiments      # some examples in LD
-      ├── Images           # images used in this README ├── ladder-files     # some beginners ladder examples ├── Resources        # hardware design directory
+      ├── Documentation             # documentation for ladder diagrams ├── Experiments               # some examples in LD ├── Images                    # images used in this README ├── ladder-files              # some beginners ladder examples ├── Resources                 # hardware design directory
-      │   ├── modules      # designs of all modules
+      │   ├── modules               # designs of all modules (submodule)
       │   ├── OpenPLCv1             # design of Version 1 PLC
-      │   └── OpenPLCv2    # design of Version 2 PLC
+      │   └── OpenPLCv2             # design of Version 2 PLC (submodule)
       └── Software                  # Details on LDMicro and 4diac
-         ├── OpenPLC V1    # LDMicro
+         ├── OpenPLCV1_LDMicro      # LDMicro
-         └── OpenPLC V2    # Eclipse 4diac
+         └── OpenPLCV2_4diac        # Eclipse 4diac

 <!-- A Programmable Logic Controller generally has a set of input and output ports to which the external peripherals are connected, which are